marcopennekamp/lore/specification/modules.md

 When a simple-named multi-function is called or used as a value, the compiler simulates dispatch with all multi-function candidates that are accessible from the current scope, in two layers: local and global.
 These two layers are defined by the name resolution described above.
 The local layer contains all local definitions and imports, while the global layer contains global definitions that are not part of the local layer.
 The local layer has precedence.

-The disambiguation is only successful if *one* dispatch attempt in the layer is successful and *all* other dispatch attempts fail with an empty fit.
-If any dispatch attempt is ambiguous or if two dispatch attempts are successful, the disambiguation has failed.
+The disambiguation is only successful if *one* dispatch attempt in the layer is successful and *all* other dispatch attempts fail.
+If none or multiple dispatch attempts are successful, the disambiguation has failed.

 This process is separated into a local and a global layer so that new global declarations of multi-functions cannot conflict with imports or local definitions in existing code.
 If a multi-function `lore.list.map` is imported, and later a function `map` is defined globally and in scope, and if these two functions would conflict for a call `map([1, 2, 3], x => x * 2)`, `lore.list.map` will be preferred because it's imported locally.
-We could increase the number of layers to one per local or global module to achieve more granularity, but making the system more complex carries the possibility of confusing users.
+We could increase the number of layers to one per local or global module to achieve more granularity, but making the system more complex carries the possibility of confusing users and increases the burden on the compiler.

 Keep in mind that the disambiguation happens at *compile time*.
 The specific multi-function will be chosen and compiled, unambiguously, into the `Call` or `Dispatch` bytecode instruction executed by the VM.
 The bytecode itself has no notion of simple names, scopes, or name resolution, and so at this point the choice will be final.
+This is similar to how some languages handle method overloading.

 ###### Example